 By the end of this quick read, you will be able to better help yourself or your student get ahead of the increasing competition.

-High school is hard.
+High school is hard and becoming increasing competitive.

 The median un-weighted GPA, for all newly admitted college students, is a 4.0.
 You read that right.